YosysHQ-Docs/AppNote-109/docs/source/index.rst

 widely adopted, so the term assertion is used in a more "traditionalist" way.

-Another way to define an assertion is as an unambiguous design behavior expressed as Boolean function that the design must fulfill.
+Another way to define an assertion is as an unambiguous design behavior expressed as a Boolean function or temporal expressions, that the design must fulfill.
 Such property is usually described using a language that can express behaviors of the design over time.

 *Then, what is SVA?* - SVA is part of the P1800 and standardizes assertion language semantics for SystemVerilog.
 That standard describes